joesrwt/ML_vehicle-insurance-cross-sell-prediction/README.md

 # health-insurance-cross-sell-prediction

-This project aims to predict vehicle insurance interest among health policyholders, providing actionable insights into customer behavior and potential engagement strategies.

-1. Problem Understanding and Hypothesis: Laying the groundwork for predictive insights.
+Content Summary

+Understand and Hypothesis the problem

-Exploratory Data Analysis (EDA):
+Exploratory Data Analysis

-- Trend, trait, and feature distribution analysis.
+Trend, Trait and distribution across all features

-- Customer personas and potential engagement channels.
+insights : Cross-sell Target Customer Personas

+insights : Revealing Potential Channels and Areas for Engagement

-2. Feature Engineering:
+Feature Engineering :
-Techniques like binning and categorical encoding.
+Binning and Categorical Encoding

-3. Feature Selection:
+Feature selection
-Insights from EDA and statistical methods (e.g., mutual_info_classif).
+with EDA insights and mutual_info_classif

-4. Imbalance Handling:
-Oversampling using SMOTE and ADASYN.

-5. Model Development and Evaluation:
-Algorithm selection and optimization.

-6. Metrics: PR AUC, F1 score, precision, recall (emphasizing false negatives).
+Modeling and Evaluation

+Compare Baseline
+low-complexity models: Decision Tree. ensemble methods: Random Forest boosting techniques: CatBoost for complex patterns. vs the models with oversampling technique

+SMOTE vs ADASYN for oversampling

+Hyperparameter Tuning

+Model Selection on appropriate algorithms

+Evaluation Matrices

+: f1 score (Trade off rate of false negatives and false positives) and efficiency of handling imbalance issue

+: Also Recall (Concerning about false negatives)

-7. Feature Importance and Prediction:
+Best model Prediction and Feature Importance

-Identifying key predictors for better targeting.
+Conclusion and Recommendations for converting and raising customers interest